Schemarise/demo-alfa-with-fire-json-model/README.md

   - `target/generated-sources/markdown` - contains Markdown documentation for the model, and deployed to < site >

 - `src/main/resources/fire` contains the JSON models and test JSON file snapshot from `github.com/SuadeLabs/fire` used to build ALFA models

+### Next steps

+Having the model in ALFA opens the door to many possibilities.

+Interested to learn more?
+Get in touch with us at info@schemarise.com.